 Formula Breakdown:

-The CONCATENATE formula will join or concatenate the cell values B5, “ Price:“ and D5.
+The CONCATENATE function will join or concatenate the cell values B5, “ Price:“ and D5.

-- Upon pressing ENTER, we will get the concatenated text in cell E5.
+- Press The concatenated text will be in cell E5.

-- Now, we will drag the fill handle to apply the formula to the rest of the cells.
+- Use the fill handle tool to apply the formula to the rest of the cells.

-- Finally, we will see all the concatenated text with corrected currency format in the Correct Concatenation.
+- All the concatenated text with corrected currency format will be in the Correct Concatenation column.

 Step 1:

-- Just like the above method, we will use the Format Cells to change the number format and then use the TEXT function to insert the prices under the Price column in the Corrected Format column with the new number format $#,##0.00_);($#,##0.00).
+- Follow the above steps to change the number format and use the TEXT function to insert the prices under the Price column in the Corrected Format column with the new number format $#,##0.00_);($#,##0.00).

 Step 2:

-- Now, we will concatenate the product name and the corrected format of the price.
-We will write down the below formula in cell E5.
+- To concatenate the product name and the corrected format of price, enter the following formula in cell E5.

 =B5 & " Price: " & D5